 *This dining experience took place in March 2016.

-Have you been to the Wave for breakfast?
-What did you order?
+Have you been to the Three Broomsticks?
+What did you order when you dined there?